-In order to prevent downloading the CRL and thus speed up the time it takes to open a tunnel, you can add the dynamic parameter check_user_crl set to the value false (see section 25.2 General, paragraph Displaying more parameters).
+In order to prevent downloading the CRL and thus speed up the time it takes to open a tunnel, you can add the dynamic parameter check_user_crl set to the value false (see section see section 25.2.4 Displaying more parameters).
 In this case, the user certificate CRL is not verified.
 The gateway will handle this verification.